 Making some changes in your organization?
-Looking to improve some inefficiencies?
+Want to improve some inefficiencies?
+Looking to add new technology?
 Start with a Needs Assessment.

 A needs assessment is a process to get your organization or team from “here” to “there.”
 The priorities in conducting a comprehensive needs assessment are critical to identify and outline the gaps from your current state and get you to your desired future state.
 Identifying the needs, or gaps, is important.
 However, it’s equally essential to outline the action plan that will close the gaps and get you and your team to “there.”

 A needs assessment, also referred to as a needs analysis, is central to address concerns in business operations or to achieve an organizational goal.
 It’s a process that identifies priorities, makes organizational change, and outlines needed resources.
 And to focus specifically on employee training, a training needs assessment is crucial to identify needs and opportunities for employee development.

 Business leaders and team members may want to instinctively point towards the gap or problem to achieve the desired result.
 However, a needs assessment is a necessary process.
 You can’t jump from start to finish without running the full race.
 Checking-off each of the priorities in the needs assessment process is critical to its success.

 Identify Project Outcomes

 Start with identifying the problem to ensure the project team is pointed in the right direction.
 The team is not trying to solve for the “whys” or “hows” at this early juncture.
 Rather, it’s important to verbalize and capture what you’re going after and what you need to achieve.
 What are the outcomes you plan to realize with the undertaking?